 What if we (i.e. parents, family members, educators and the community) could do more to support or instill self-care strategies to assist with suicide prevention?

-This has made the challenges we are facing even more difficult and isolating.
+This has made the challenges faced even more difficult and isolating.
 As a community this is where we can reconnect and join together to help our youth.
 As a part of that, we will also look to our own self-care.

 We asked Meghan Kurts: Resilience and Recovery specialist/Mental Health program facilitator for some insights.